Output Analog Strings – Expanding Horizons

 I’m happy to report that yes indeed Analog Strings sound great – though I’m not doing summersaults like many of the fanboy reviews I’ve seen.
 Analog Strings certainly isn’t as ‘stringy’ as I thought it should be, in that mostly the presets are very synthetic sounding with very little string content at all.
-Great for sound design, not so much for songwriting.
+Great for sound design, but not so much for songwriting.

-Speaking of samples, on the whole, the orchestral selection sound very nice, if a bit aggressive and up front, but that suits the nature of the device.
-Despite the limited velocity layers they mostly feel very nice to play, if somewhat mechanical due to lacking any round robin layers or decent legato.
+Speaking of samples, on the whole, the orchestral selection sound very nice, if a bit aggressive and upfront, but that suits the nature of the device.
+Despite the limited velocity layers they mostly feel very nice to play, if somewhat mechanical due to lacking any round-robin layers or decent legato.
 Included are close and far mic positions recordings you can swap between, however, no fader control – so it’s all or nothing.
 You’re not going to be scoring huge cinematic works with Analog Strings, but considering the weight of the data footprint, I would have liked to have seen more emphasis on the orchestral elements so you could create more than just rudimentary arrangements.

 I particularly like the creative sample category.
 It’s difficult to decern how most were constructed, but judging from the manual a lot of time was spent curating weird and wacky source material.
 Mostly these are great companions to the synth and orchestral samples.

 The synth tones don’t make much sense to me.
 For a start they’re very bland, mostly patches the free Kontakt Factory library can easily produce, and if I’m honest, sound better too.
 There are no synthesis controls, just straight one-shot samples.
-Also, considering Analog Strings has only two sample slots, why have three sample categories anyway? personally, I would rather see just the two orchestral and creative categories with more samples, then maybe include an oscillator or two as effect inserts.
+Also, considering Analog Strings has only two sample slots, why have three sample categories anyway? personally, I would rather see just the two orchestral and creative categories with more samples, than maybe include an oscillator or two as effect inserts.
 If you want to layer synths with any degree of mojo, use any number of free or commercial ones you probably have already in your Kontakt library.

 So, other than the lack of strings samples, Analog Strings has a good collection of presets.
-There are no long evolves, and since you can’t import your own samples, you’re stuck with the mostly short sample length offerings.
+There are no long evolves, and since you can’t import your own samples, you’re stuck with the shortest sample length offerings.
 This means everything leans towards shorts, one-shots and looping pads.
 If you’re after something with more dynamics, I’d be looking at Spitfire Audio’s Evo or Phobos instruments.

-Of course, all this sample nit-picking is slightly irrelevant due to Analog String’s core design as a layer machine.
+Of course, all this sample nit-picking is slightly irrelevant due to Analog String’s core design as a layered machine.
 To a certain degree, sample quality and coherence don’t matter as much as the creative application.
 The samples are intended to be morphed and manipulated, smudged and stretched, beyond recognition if possible.

-You can come up with any amount of the crazy atmospheric stuff easily, if somewhat randomly, by just throwing stuff in, turn up things and see what happens.
+You can come up with any amount of the crazy atmospheric stuff easily, if somewhat randomly, by just throwing stuff in, turning up things and seeing what happens.
 But I gravitate towards building sections with movement, and yes I must admit, finally, I’m starting to feel this instrument.
 Even with only two samples in play and basically no dynamic control, I’ve made some really emotive patches using just the internal FX and some inventive automation from the DAW.

 So an unusual instrument that takes time and some inventive thinking to get the best out of.
 It’s not as groundbreaking as the marketing suggests, I can easily name half a dozen very similar instrument libraries out there – but what this does very, very well that the others often miss the mark on is present a sandbox environment that compels you to explore and experiment.
 The excellent interface is particularly fast and intuitive for manipulating the clever macro controls, also making this a very capable live instrument.